-The good news is that there are a number of things you can do both before and in the interview to improve your chances and this part of our website should give you some good advice and tips to help you get ahead.
+The good news is that there are a number of things you can do both before and in the interview to improve your chances.

 We once had someone interview for a Director of Multi-channel job with a well-known retailer.
 The week before the interview, he shopped online for some items, assessing the whole shopping experience as he went.
 He placed his order on his mobile phone, then called customer services to change the order and delivery address.
 He then returned one of the items to his local high-street store and asked to swap it for a different size.
 Essentially, he tested as much of the customer experience that he could - exposing both the strengths and the weaknesses in that multi-channel business.
 This impressed the panel in the interview and also gave them a lot to talk about - it was no surprise at all that he got that job.